 - 2 1/2 cups flour

-- 3/4 cup crushed candy canes or peppermints
+- 3/4 cup peppermint crunch crushed peppermints or candy canes

 - 1 1/2 teaspoon almond extract

 Preheat oven to 375 degrees.
+Line a baking sheet with parchment paper and set aside.
 In one bowl, mix together flour, crushed peppermint, and sea salt.

 In another bowl, thoroughly mix butter, sugar, egg, and extracts.

-- Bake for about 9 minutes.
+Bake for about 9 minutes.
 Tops will not brown.
+Cool for at least 10 minutes before serving.

 Adapted from the original candy cane cookie recipe, found in Betty Crocker’s Cooky Book.